 Taxis - These are popular and can be found everywhere.
 There are three types of taxis that operate in Hong Kong: Urban (red), New Territories (green) and Lantau (blue), and their fees are not the same.
 The flag fall fare for urban taxis start at HK$24 for the first 2km and increases at the rate of HK$1.7 per 0.2km and/or HK$1.6 per minute of waiting time.
 New Territories taxis fall fare starts at HK$20.50 and Lantau taxis at HK$19.

 Fees for baggage, pets, pre-booking, tunnels and tolls will be added if necessary.
 Please visit the Transport Department website for details.

 - MTR - It's easy to get around with this train service.
 It serves the important areas of the northern part of HK Island, the Kowloon peninsula and the southern New Territories quite well.

 - Buses - Routes are numbered and fares decrease as buses near the end of their routes.

 - Trams - Trams run on electricity and are easy to master, as tracks are seen on the roads.
 At affordable rate per journey regardless of length, it's also a very cheap way to go.
 The tram line runs in an east-west direction along the north of the island.
 Drawbacks include no air conditioning, noise and slow speed.
-Also note that there is a separate tram specifically for the Peak, which attracts tourists.
-The one-way fare of HK$28 reflects this.
+Also note that there is a separate tram specifically for the Peak for tourists.

-- Ferries - The famous Star ferries ply between Central/Wanchai and Tsim Sha Tsui/Hung Hom on the Kowloon peninsula.
+- Ferries - The famous Star ferries run between Central/Wanchai and Tsim Sha Tsui.
 Tickets range from HK$2.3 to HK$6.3 per trip.

 Could an expat also use public transportation to get out of the city—to surrounding towns, recreation areas or suburbs?
 If so, list options.